tjguk/active_directory/docs/searching.rst

 -------

-If you only want to find one thing (or the first thing which matches) then the use the find_xxx family of methods.
+If you only want to find one thing (or the first thing which matches) then then use the find_xxx family of methods.
 Each of these takes a name and the more general one accepts other parameters.
 They then return the first item which matches, or None if no match is found.
 There is no error if more than one object matches; the first found will be returned.